svn2github/nyquist/sys/unix/README.txt

 the lib and runtime directories only.
 This does not apply to Windows because even though the environment is there, the Windows version of Nyquist reads the XLISPPATH from the Registry.

-You can also specify the search path by creating the file nyquist/xlisppath, which should have colon-separated paths on a single (long) line of text.
-This file will override the environment variable XLISPPATH.

 MORE DETAILS
 ============